jaxwong/tp/docs/DeveloperGuide.md

 1. User requests to link one or more contacts to an event using their displayed index and event alias.
 2. OverBooked links the contact(s) to the specified event.
-3. Overbooked updates the list to show the linked event.
+3. OverBooked updates the list to show the linked event.

-Use Case ends.
+Use case ends.

 **Extensions**
 * 1a.
 User inputs invalid format or parameters.